nfdi4plants/Swate/README.md

 You can test swate by following the steps below.
 If you decide to do so, please take the time to set up a Github account to report your issues and suggestions [here](https://github.com/nfdi4plants/Swate/issues).
 You can also search existing issues for solutions for your questions and/or discussions about your suggestions.

+___N O T E___ : Swate runs **only** on MS Excel 365, and MS Excel Online.
+We test on and develop for explicitly these versions.
+(It is possible though that some older versions like MS Excel 2019 work.)

 ### Excel desktop